williamiommi/sanity-plugin-groq-snippet/README.md

   icon?: ComponentType
   // This option shows the documents used by the tool within the Structure Builder.
 The tool will use only published documents. showDocuments?: boolean
-  // You can define a list of roles for which this tool is editable.
+  // You can define a list of roles for which this tool is not in view only mode.
 The '!' operator allows you to specify the opposite condition. editableFor?: string[]
 }
 ```

 <br /><br />

-## 🧩 Interface
+## 🏷️ Manage tags

+Tags allow you to categorize your queries under a specific topics.
+You can manage them via the dedicated CTA in the top-right corner.
 [photo]

+<br /><br />

+## 🧩 Manage snippets

+A snippet is composed by the following fields:

+- title: represents the name of the snippet and it's mandatory.
+- description: you can add a short description of your snippet.
+It will be visible also in the results list.
+- tags: you can associate multiple tags to you query.
+It could be useful if you want filter results by a specific tag.
+- query: this is the other mandatory field for a snippet and contains your GROQ query.
+- variables: you can also store parameters within your snippet in a JSON format.

+<br /><br />

+## 📄 Export snippets

+The tools comes with the possibility to export your queries in a CSV format.
+You can downlaod the csv directly from the 'Edit Snippet' modal or select multiple snippets from the results list to generate the CSV.

 <br /><br />